ucsd-cse29/fa24/src/pa/pa4/index.md

 ```
 In this example, there are six `FREE` blocks with the two largest `FREE` blocks being 672 bytes in size: the output line shows the index of the 672 sized block that comes first.

-## Updated DESIGN questions for the resubmission
+## Updated DESIGN question for the resubmission

 In our implementation, when freeing an allocated block, we coalesce it with the previous and next blocks in the heap if they are free - to make one larger free block.

-Consider an updated implementation where in case of freeing, we only coalesce it with **exactly 1 next block** in the heap if it is free.
+1. Consider an updated implementation where in case of freeing, we only coalesce it with **exactly 1 next block** in the heap if it is free.
 Give an example of a program (in C or pseudocode) where all the allocations succeed in the current design (like in this PA), but some allocations would fail with the updated freeing strategy.

 <hr>
 In class, quizzes, and PAs we've _used_ `malloc` and `free` to manage memory.